Skip Navigation

-Your child's health care provider will check for problems with development at every well-baby and well-child visit, even if you don't report any of the signs of autism.1,2 In addition, the American Academy of Pediatrics recommends that health care providers administer an ASD-specific tool to assess development at the 18-month and 24-month visits regardless of whether the child has risk factors for ASD.3
+Your child's health care provider will check for problems with your child's development at every well-baby and well-child visit, even if you don't report any of the signs of autism or other problems.1,2 In addition, the American Academy of Pediatrics recommends that health care providers administer an ASD-specific tool to assess development at the 18-month and 24-month visits regardless of whether the child has risk factors for ASD.3

 During these developmental screenings, the health care provider may: